CarInsurance.com Insights

 Car dealerships don’t offer temporary insurance, but they might help you get covered before you drive your vehicle off the lot.
 Some may work with insurance partners to help you get a policy on the spot, especially if you’re financing or leasing the car.

 If you already have car insurance, your existing policy might extend coverage to a new car for a set number of days, but it’s a good idea to check with your insurer first.
 If this is your first car, you must arrange coverage before leaving the dealership.
-Temporary insurance isn’t commonly offered, so getting a standard policy ahead of time is the best move.
+Temporary insurance isn’t commonly offered, so getting a standard policy in advance is the best move.

 How long do you have to add a new car to your policy?

-When you buy a new car, most insurance companies give you a grace period, usually between seven and 30 days, to add it to your existing policy.
+When you buy a new car, most insurance companies offer a grace period of 7 to 30 days to add it to your existing policy.
 During this time, your current coverage typically extends to the new vehicle, but it’s a good idea to double-check with your insurer since the rules can vary.

 Final thoughts